SirPhilip3/Obsidian-Uni/Magistrale/1 anno/Cryptography/Ciphers.md

 A solution is found when $T=0$

 >[!note]
->It's important to start from the *biggest* element since by definition of *super-increasing* sequence if we don't take it all the other
+>It's important to start from the *biggest* element since by definition of *super-increasing* sequence if we don't take it all the remainig values will be less than the number not taken

+>[!example]
+>#todo

+### The Cipher